TEAMMATES/teammates/devdocs/settingUp.md

    * `.settings/com.google.gdt.eclipse.core.prefs`<br>
    Additionally, this command downloads the dependencies required by TEAMMATES and places them in the appropriate directories.<br>
    This command can be run again whenever the dependencies need to be updated.
+   Sometimes, the changes from this command might not show up in Eclipse immediately.
+"Refreshing" the project or restarting Eclipse should fix that.
+4. Start Eclipse and go to `File → Import...` and select `Existing Projects into Workspace` under `General`.
+Set the `root directory` to the location where the repo is cloned.
+Click `Finish`.

-4. Start the dev server.<br>
+5. Start the dev server.<br>
     Right-click on the project folder and choose `Run → As Web Application`.
     After some time, you should see this message on the console `Dev App Server is now running` or something similar.
     The dev server is now ready to serve requests at the URL given in the console output. e.g `http://localhost:8888`.<br>
-5. To confirm the server is up, go to the server URL in your Browser.
+6. To confirm the server is up, go to the server URL in your Browser.
    To log in to the system, you need to add yourself as an instructor first:
    * Go to `http://[appURL]/admin/adminHomePage`
    (On your computer, it may be `http://localhost:8888/admin/adminHomePage`)